mgks/Android-SmartWebView/README.md

 ### Setup

-1. Download repo or just clone it
+1. Download repo or clone the project

     `git clone https://github.com/mgks/Android-SmartWebView`

+2. Download `google-services.json` file from Firebase ([setup](https://github.com/mgks/Android-SmartWebView#firebase-messaging))

-2. Load project in Android Studio
+3. Load project in Android Studio

     `File > Open > Browse to Project and Select`

-3. Let Android Studio process the project and download support libraries and dependencies
+4. Let Android Studio process the project and download support libraries and dependencies

-4. Just to make sure, try cleaning and rebuilding project before run
+5. Just to make sure, try cleaning and rebuilding project before run

     `Build > Clean Project` then `Build > Rebuild Project`

-5. Got any error?
+6. Got any error?
 You better fasten you seatbelt.
-It's gonna be a bumpy night.
+It's going be a bumpy night.

 ## Configurations